 Also, unlike many other free proofreading tests, you only have a fixed time of 8 minutes to solve all 25 questions.
 So, it also helps develop your reading comprehension skill.

 It seems more difficult to solve because of the time pressure.
 As for the multiple-choice questions, the difficulty level varies as you go along.
 You’ll have to find the mistakes in each question and click the correct answer as the time ticks away.

-Taking a stab at a free proofreading test can be an excellent way to improve the skills that you need for this profession.
-It will also open your eyes to the areas where you are lagging.
+Taking a stab at a free proofreading test can be an excellent way to improve your English language skills and easily spot misspelled words or missing punctuation marks.